-Because raw events have many fields that vary, this command is most typically useful after paring down the set of available fields with the
+Because raw events have many fields that vary, this command is most useful after you reduce the set of available fields by using the

 fields command.
-The command is also useful for manipulating the results of certain reporting commands.
+The command is also useful for manipulating the results of certain transforming commands, like

 mvcombine command creates a multivalue version of the field you specify, as well as a single value version of the field.
 The multivalue version is displayed by default.

 The single value version of the field is a flat string that is separated by a space or by the delimiter that you specify with the

 By default the multivalue version of the field is displayed in the results.
 To display the single value version with the delimiters, add the